Anuradha0501/E-commerce_Food_product-_sales_forecasting-system/README.md

 # 🎯💻Ecommerce Food Product Sales Forecasting System

-This repository contains the Ecommerce website which shows the food product forecasting on website only for users.
+This repository contains the E-commerce website which shows the visualization of different types food products & their forecasting on website for users.

+E-commerce has evolved to make products easier to discover and purchase through online retailers and marketplaces.
+Food Products sector is the largest retail category.
+There are many leading food ecommerce sites available in the market, which leads to high competition among food retailers.
+Online food retailers face many problems like coming new trends, food quality, etc. because of this the sales graphs fluctuates.
+Hence there is a wide need for sales prediction system.
+And that’s exactly the problem companies struggle with collecting data.
+To overcome this problem, we have proposed an ecommerce food products sales forecasting system which helps by maintaining the previous sales data and on the basis of previous sales it predicts the upcoming year sales.

 ## Owner